docker/docs/engine/security/trust/trust_key_mng.md

 The passphrases you chose for both the root key and your repository key should be randomly generated and stored in a password manager.
-Having the repository key allow users to sign image tags on a repository.
+Having the repository key allows users to sign image tags on a repository.
 Passphrases are used to encrypt your keys at rest and ensures that a lost laptop or an unintended backup doesn't put the private key material at risk.